Disability Parking Permit Holders

 - Less than 30 minutes, the time limit for a Disability Parking Permit holder will be 30 minutes; or

-- 30 minutes or more but less than one hour, the time limit for a Disability Parking Permit holder will be two hours; or
+- Between 30 minutes and one hour, the time limit for a Disability Parking Permit holder will be two hours; or

 - More than one hour, the time limit for a Disability Parking Permit holder will twice the period indicated on the sign.